ekera/qunundrum/docs/pages/estimate-runs-distribution.md

 Estimates the number of runs required to solve a distribution for both a logarithm $d$ and order $r$ with at least 99\% success probability when accepting to enumerate at most $B_v$ vectors in the lattice.

-The results are written to the console and to <code>logs/estimate-runs.txt</code>.
+The results are written to the console and to a log file <code>logs/estimate-runs-YYYYMMDD-HHmmss±ZZZZ-XXXXXXXX.txt</code> where <code>YYYYMMDD-HHmmss</code> is the date and time when the executable was started, <code>±ZZZZ</code> is the timezone offset from UTC in hours and minutes (HHmm), and <code>XXXXXXXX</code> is a random 32-bit integer in hexadecimal.
+This prevents concurrently running executables from writing to the same log file.

 > <b>Note:</b> This is an MPI program.
 The node with rank zero acts as server.
 All other nodes are clients, requesting jobs from and reporting back to the server node.
 A minimum of two nodes is hence required.